spectrocloud/librarium/content/docs/06-integrations/00-metallb.md

 # MetalLB

 MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters using standard routing protocols.
 This integration is recommended for self-hosted cloud environments to help external services get an IP address when the service type is set as LoadBalancer.
+You can use a manifest-based pack or a Helm-based pack to configure and manage bare metal Kubernetes clusters.
 MetalLB deploys a controller and a speaker.
-The speaker is deployed as a DaemonSet and runs on all nodes.
+The speaker is deployed as a DaemonSet that runs on all nodes.

 ## Versions Supported